aboutofpluto/epydeble/README.md

 The code currently provides two simple scripts:

-	- inquiry.py - scan devices and store them in a json file with their ids, names, and RSSI.
+	- `scan.py`: scan devices and store them in a json file with their ids, names, and RSSI.
-	- app.py - simple Flask app
+	- `app.py`: simple Flask app

+An devices.json file is provided as an example.
+The bluetooth code in `blscan` uses PyBluez library.